gaphor/gaphor/docs/getting_started.md

 The layout of the Gaphor interface is divided into four sections,
 namely:

-- Navigator
+- Model Browser
 - Diagrams
 - Diagram Element Toolbox
 - Property Editor

 Each section has its own specific function.

-## Navigator
+## Model Browser

-The navigator section of the interface displays a hierarchical view of your model.
-Every model element you create will be inserted into the navigator section.
+The Model Browser section of the interface displays a hierarchical view of your model.
+Every model element you create will be inserted into the Model Browser.
 This view acts as a tree where you can expand and collapse different elements of your model.
 This provides an easy way to view the elements of your model from an elided perspective.
 That is, you can collapse those model elements that are irrelevant to the task at hand.

-In the figure above, you will see that there are three elements in the navigator view.
+In the figure above, you will see that there are two elements in the Model Browser.
 The root element, _New Model_ is a package.
 Notice the small arrow beside _New Model_ that is pointing downward.
 This indicates that the element is expanded.
 You will also notice the two sub-elements are slightly indented in relation to _New Model_.
-The _New Diagram_ element is a diagram.
+The _main_ element is a diagram.

-In the navigator view, you can also right-click the model elements to get a context menu.
+In the Model Browser view, you can also right-click the model elements to get a context menu.
 This context menu allows you to find out in which diagram model elements are shown, add new diagrams and packages, and delete an element.